Laibasif/edge-runner/README.md

 3. Upload your PDF or PPTX files to get summaries.
 4. Interact with the chatbot to ask questions regarding the summarized content.

-## Contributing
-If you would like to contribute to this project, please fork the repository and submit a pull request.
-Any contributions are welcome!

-## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments